neuefische/wd-flipped-classroom-curriculum/sessions/react-data-fetching/README.md

   );
   ```

 - [ ] Start the app and demonstrate it doesn't work yet.
 We only see `Loading...` in the UI.
 No request to the API is started.
-This is because SWR expects us to give it a fetcher function that it can use to actually fetch the data.
+- [ ] Explain to the students that it is always a good idea to check the [documentation](https://swr.vercel.app/docs/getting-started) of a library if something does not work.
+- [ ] Since we are already in the 'getting started' section of the documentation, highlight the necessity of a fetcher function and its role in the SWR library.
-- [ ] Show that we can copy the fetcher function directly from the SWR docs.
+- [ ] Copy the fetcher function directly from the SWR docs.
 It's just a wrapper around `fetch` but we should not think about it too much.
 Copy it **above** the `Joke` component function (**not inside**)
   ```js
   const fetcher = (url) => fetch(url).then((response) => response.json());
   ```